Bill Krohn

 Bill Krohn (born March 9, 1958) is an American runner who specialized in the 1500 meters, 3000 meters, and 5000 meters.
 After taking up running at Norwich Free Academy and competing with the Manhattan College track team, he competed for the United States.
 Later on he competed as an elite masters-level athlete.

 Running career

 High school

-Krohn attended high school at Norwich Free Academy, where he ran cross country and track, never besting his team mate Rob Simalchik, graduated with the class of 1976.
+Krohn attended high school at Norwich Free Academy, where he ran cross country and track, and graduated with the class of 1976.
 While at the Free Academy, Krohn was coached by Gene McGrath.
 By the time he graduated from NFA he had recorded personal bests of 4:16 in the mile and 9:20 for two miles.
 In his senior year, he ran in the mile race at the State LL championships, where coach Fred Dwyer from Manhattan College intended on recruiting Jody Weatherwax, who was the favorite to win the race.
 Krohn ended up winning the LL state mile in 4:17 ahead of Weatherwax, and Dwyer, who allegedly had only one athletic scholarship left to give, offered it to Krohn.